Laurab-io/Laurab-io/README.md

 - 💥 I’m currently a software engineer at [Hims](https://www.forhims.com/) & [Hers](https://www.forhers.com/)
 - 🌱 I work in React, TypeScript, and Accessibility.
 - 🤩 Ask me about engineering
-- 🎼 Fun fact: I play the violin, cello, mandolin, fretless bass and guitar when bribed.
+- 🎼 Fun fact: I play the violin, cello, mandolin, and fretless bass.
+Plus the guitar when bribed.